Ian Fieggen Ian's Shoelace Site Ian's Shoelace Knot

 Excess Shoelace Length

-Excess Shoelace Length Many shoes nowadays come with shoelaces that are excessively long.
+Many shoes come with shoelaces that are excessively long.
 Here's some theories about this phenomenon, as well as some practical solutions as to what to do about it.

 Why The Excess Length?

-Available Shoelace Lengths For example, suppose a new sneaker design requires an ideal shoelace length of 47 inches.
-The manufacturers could supply either:
+For example, suppose a new sneaker design requires an ideal shoelace length of 47 inches.
+The manufacturers have several options when choosing which length to supply:

 • Tailored length 47 inch laces (which are costly to produce);